Contributions

 Your contribution as an employee

-• If you are 55 or older, you can contribute an additional “catch-up” amount of $1,000 per year.
+• If you’re age 55 or older, you can contribute the additional $1,000 “catch-up” above these amounts.

 Want to change the amount of your payroll contribution?

-You can change, suspend, or stop HSA contributions at any time during the year by submitting an HSA Enrollment/Change Form or by submitting an Optional Benefit Change online.
+You can change, suspend, or stop HSA contributions at any time during the year by submitting an Optional Benefit Change online or a paper HSA Enrollment/Change Form to IU Human Resources.

 Special circumstances